Introduction: Navigating the Intersection of AI and Ethics

 2. Societal Impacts of Unregulated AI

 Unregulated AI can exacerbate inequality, as advanced tools and technologies may remain accessible only to privileged groups.
-Furthermore, the lack of accountability for AI-driven decisions could harm marginalized communities, perpetuating systemic biases in sectors such as hiring, law enforcement, and healthcare.
+Furthermore, the lack of accountability for AI-driven decisions could harm marginalized communities.
+It may perpetuate systemic biases in sectors such as hiring, law enforcement, and healthcare.

-For example, facial recognition software has been criticized for having higher error rates when identifying individuals from certain racial or ethnic groups.
+Example, facial recognition software has been criticized because it has higher error rates.
+These occur when identifying individuals from certain racial or ethnic groups.
 Without proper regulation, such technologies could reinforce existing biases and injustices.

 1. Regional Approaches to AI Governance